 IAS Graduate Programs may be in a position to provide limited funding to Cultural Studies and Policy Studies graduate students on the basis of academic merit.
 This funding is disbursed in the form of a tuition reduction or waiver.
 Recipients are typically first-year students.
 Award amounts vary and cannot exceed the total amount due on a tuition account in any given quarter.
 Applicants will be asked if they wish to be considered for funding on application, and the Admissions Committee will review the applications to determine award recipients.
 Recipients will be notified of their awards by the IAS Graduate Office on admission.

 Students whose continuation in the program is threatened by unanticipated circumstances may also be eligible for retention funding.
 Please submit an Application for Reserve Funding (.doc) to the IAS Graduate Office.
-These funds are available only to Washington State residents who are currently enrolled and in good standing.
+Retention funds are available only to students who are currently enrolled and in good standing.

 [Back to top]